graphcore-research/tessellate-ipu/README.md

 :red_circle: :warning: **Non-official Graphcore product** :warning: :red_circle:

-Tessellate for IPU is a small library bringing low-level Poplar IPU programming to Python (JAX, and Pytorch in the near future).
+**Tessellate IPU** is a library bringing low-level Poplar IPU programming to Python ML frameworks (JAX at the moment, and Pytorch in the near future).

 The package is maintained by the Graphcore Research team.
 Expect bugs and sharp edges!
 Please let us know what you think!

 ## Features

-At the moment, the package features one module [`tile`](tessellate/tile/README.md) bringing low-level Poplar IPU programming to JAX (and is fully compatible with the standard JAX API).
-More specifically:
+Tessellate IPU brings low level Poplar IPU programming to Python, while being fully compatible with ML frameworks standard API.
+The main features are:

 * Control tile mapping of arrays using `tile_put_replicated` or `tile_put_sharded`
 * Support of standard JAX LAX operations at tile level (using `tile_map_primitive`)